Riyas97/Context-Android-App/README.md

-# Context
+# Context PC-Android Connector App

 ## Introduction
 This project was built for Orbital 2019.
 This app was developed using Andorid Studio for users to connect their android devices with PCs.
 Using the app, users can open a website in PC from phone and vice versa.
 Users can also transfer files between devices seamlessly.
-For more details, please refer to the ReadMe_Orbital_Milestone 3_1717.pdf document.
+For more details, please refer to the `ReadMe_Orbital_Milestone 3_1717.pdf` document.

 ## Building the Program
 This program is build with mingw32 with libcurl 32bit and OpenSSL 1.1.1 libraries.